Saudi Arabia expels Lebanese ambassador amid row over Yemen | DW | 29.10.2021

 The move comes after Lebanon's information minister George Kordahi criticized the Saudi-led war in Yemen against armed Houthi rebels.
 Kordahi described the war in Yemen as the result of Saudi "aggression."

-Kordahi made the comments on television before he was chosen for the role of ambassador in September, but the footage only came to the fore this week after a video clip was widely spread across social media.
+Kordahi made the comments on television before he was chosen for the role of ambassador in September, but the footage only surfaced this week after a video clip was widely spread across social media.

 Previously, Lebanese Prime Minister Najib Mikati had sought to reduce tensions by saying Kordahi's remarks did not reflect the Lebanese government's position.